-All students accepted at Curtis receive full-tuition scholarships, a policy made possibly by an endowment that generates fifty-six percent of the school's operating income.
+All students accepted at Curtis receive full-tuition scholarships, a policy made possibly by an endowment that generates most of the school's operating income.
 "Planned gifts," which are deferred giving arrangements such as bequests, assure the continuation of the school's great musical traditions by helping to build a stronger endowment.
 With a "life income" gift to Curtis, donors can receive financial benefits, including regular income payments, tax deductions, and estate cost savings, along with the satisfaction of supporting Curtis.
 With any planned gift, you'll be making a major contribution to the education and training of the next generation of exceptionally gifted young musicians at Curtis.

 Those who include Curtis as a beneficiary under their wills, trusts, life insurance policies, retirement plans, and other estate-planning arrangements are recognized as members of Curtis’s Founder's Society.
 Join us!